Best New York City Christmas Light Tours

 The big stores of New York also join the Christmas spirit and decorate their windows carefully.
 You can see them all in this tour of New York's Christmas windows.
 Here are my favorites:

-- Bloomingdale's: between 59th and 60th Streets until Lexington Avenue.
+• Bloomingdale's: between 59th and 60th Street all the way to Lexington Avenue.

-- Tiffany & Co: at the corner of Fifth Avenue and 57th Street.
+• Tiffany & Co: on the corner of Fifth Avenue and 57th Street.

-- Cartier: at the corner of Fifth Avenue and 52nd Street.
+• Cartier: on the corner of Fifth Avenue and 52nd Street.

-Manhattan Christmas trees that you will see on the tour or on your own
+Manhattan Christmas trees that you will visit on the tour or on your own

 As I mentioned, the best Christmas trees in New York are true works of art, and another attraction for New Yorkers and tourists.
-This tour to see the Christmas lights in Limousine will take you to see them all, but the trees that you can not miss on your Christmas tour in New York are:
+This Limousine Christmas lights tour will take you to see them all, but the trees you can't miss on your New York Christmas tour are:

-- The Rockefeller Center Christmas tree: This Christmas tree is 20 meters high, more than 50,000 LED bulbs and is crowned by a Swarovski star of nothing more and nothing less than more than 400 kilos.
+• The Rockefeller Center Christmas tree: this Christmas tree is 20 meters tall, has more than 50,000 LED bulbs and is crowned by a Swarovski star of nothing more and nothing less than more than 400 kilos.

-- The Christmas tree of the MET Museum: The Christmas tree of this museum is the most traditional one.
+• The Christmas tree of the MET Museum: The Christmas tree of this museum is the most traditional.
 At its base is placed a nativity scene with more than 200 figures and is decorated with angels and cherubs dating from the eighteenth century.